 - tracheal intubation and extubation

 - manual ventilation

 - tracheotomy or tracheostomy procedures (insertion or removal)

 - bronchoscopy

-- dental procedures (using high speed devices, for example ultrasonic scalers/high speed drills) Dental teams may also choose to consider the rapid review undertaken by SDCEP and Cochrane oral health

-- non-invasive ventilation (NIV); Bi-level Positive Airway Pressure Ventilation (BiPAP) and Continuous Positive Airway Pressure Ventilation (CPAP)

-- high flow nasal oxygen (HFNO)

-- high frequency oscillatory ventilation (HFOV) - induction of sputum using nebulised saline - respiratory tract suctioning - upper ENT airway procedures that involve respiratory suctioning - upper gastro-intestinal endoscopy where open suction occurs beyond the oropharynx occurs - high speed cutting in surgery/post-mortem procedures if respiratory tract/paranasal sinuses involved - NB: The available evidence relating to Respiratory Tract Suctioning is associated with ventilation.
+- dental procedures (using high speed devices, for example ultrasonic scalers/high speed drills - non-invasive ventilation (NIV); Bi-level Positive Airway Pressure Ventilation (BiPAP) and Continuous Positive Airway Pressure Ventilation (CPAP) - high flow nasal oxygen (HFNO) - high frequency oscillatory ventilation (HFOV) - induction of sputum using nebulised saline - respiratory tract suctioning - upper ENT airway procedures that involve respiratory suctioning - upper gastro-intestinal endoscopy where open suction occurs beyond the oropharynx occurs - high speed cutting in surgery/post-mortem procedures if respiratory tract/paranasal sinuses involved - NB: The available evidence relating to Respiratory Tract Suctioning is associated with ventilation.
 In line with a precautionary approach open suctioning of the respiratory tract regardless of association with ventilation has been incorporated into the current (COVID-19) AGP list.
 It is the consensus view of the UK IPC cell that only open suctioning beyond the oro-pharynx is currently considered an AGP i.e. oral/pharyngeal suctioning is not an AGP.
 This applies to upper gastro-intestinal endoscopy also and as such it has also been changed to reflect risk associated with suctioning beyond the oro-pharynx.